-Keep your water temperatures mild.
-Plecos like waters that are in the mid-seventies.
+Keep the pleco temperature in the tank mild.
+Plecos like waters that are in the mid-70s.
 Although they can survive water temperatures that are lower or higher than this, they do best in moderate temperature.
 Attach an aquarium thermometer to the outside of the tank and check the temperature every few days to ensure your temperature is correct.
 If needed, place an aquarium heater in the tank and adjust it as needed.

-Provide shelter.
 Plecostomus like to hide and burrow, especially during the day when they sleep.
 Keep rocks, driftwood and bogwood, which is preserved wood similar to driftwood.
-Using soft substrates such as sand instead of gravel also gives them a hiding space.
+Using soft substrates such as sand instead of gravel also gives them a hiding space to burrow down into.

 Feed your plecostomus at night.
 Plecos are nocturnal fish.
 Before you head to bed, turn out the aquarium lights and feed them.
 Wait until you have turned out the lights to feed the fish.
 This can help prevent the other fish in your fish tank from eating the food before your plecostomus can reach it.

 Give them a variety of foods.
 If a plecostomus eats only animal matter it can cause digestive problems.
 They will enjoy eating romaine lettuce or boiled spinach.
-The Bristlenose variety enjoy cucumber, zucchini, peas and green beans.
-You can also try food supplements such as algae wafers or shrimp pellets.
+The bristlenose variety enjoy cucumber, zucchini, peas and green beans.
+Algae wafers and shrimp pellets are another way to meet this omnivore's dietary needs.